-If you are passionate about drawing and are full of creative ideas then this course will cultivate your talent.
-At Sunderland we encourage students to push the boundaries of illustration.
-The course blends traditional techniques with computer technology, such as virtual reality and 3D design.
+Are you passionate about drawing?
+Full of creative ideas?
+Illustration and Design will cultivate your talents.
+Here at Sunderland, we encourage you to push the boundaries of illustration, blending traditional techniques with computer technology, such as virtual reality and 3D design.
 You can also combine illustration with other areas, including animation, graphics, advertising, 3D illustration, and web design.

 You’ll explore design principles, printmaking, and drawing in your first year, before pursuing a specialist study of illustration during your second and final year.
-You’ll perfect your craft alongside experienced academics, all are practicing professionals at the cutting edge of their field; they bring their industry insights and experience directly into their teaching.
+You’ll perfect your craft alongside experienced academics who are all practicing professionals at the cutting edge of their field, bringing their industry insights and experience directly into their teaching.

 Feedback is given regularly during teaching sessions and at the end of the semester in order for you to develop your work to the highest standard and also to reflect on how you might have approached the project differently.